-The fifth common mistaken assumption or ‘mis-blink‘ we can easily fall into during a time of change is called dependency.
+The fifth common mistaken assumption or ‘mis-blink‘ that we can easily make in a time of change is called dependency.
+This arises when we know the action we want to take but refuse to take it unless someone else behaves in a certain way.

-In June 2014, Tesla realised that the royalties and licensing fees it charged for its battery technologies were holding the company back from achieving its most strategic goals.
+In June 2014, Tesla realised that the royalties and licensing fees it charged for its battery technologies were holding the company back from achieving its most important, strategic goals.

 As founder Elon Musk explained: